A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Comparison With Others

 At present, it is not clear how important accurate initial conditions would be for asynchronous mergers.
 Qualitatively, we expect the effects to be smaller than for synchronous mergers, for three reasons.
 First, from the analytic study of \cite{lairs94}, in which tidal and rotational distortion are approximated by ellipsoids, co-rotating binaries always reach contact or Roche lobe overflow before becoming dynamically unstable, while irrotational binaries become dynamically unstable first.
 While an exact treatment of the irrotational case found that, in fact, Roche contact preceded dynamical instability \citep{uryue98}, it suggests that WDs in irrotational binaries will disrupt much sooner.
 Second, the simulations of \citeal{loreig09} use initial conditions that should be quite close to correct, yet their WDs disrupt quickly (see Sec. \ref{ssec:compwithloreig}).
 Third, the two components are counterrotating in the rotating frame.
 Hence, any mass transferred will hit the accretor with a larger relative velocity than would be the case for co-rotating WDs.
 Indeed, in the limit of equal-mass WDs, very little would happen for co-rotating WDs when one reaches contact, while a strong shock would be expected for the irrotational case.
 In general, one expects part of the shocked material to enter a high-entropy halo around the accretor.
 For co-rotating WDs, \cite{dan+11} found that this halo helps remove angular momentum from the orbit, leading to a shorter start-up phase.
 For the irrotational case, given the stronger expected shocks, the start-up phase would likely be reduced even further.
+On the other hand, we saw in Sec. \ref{ssec:varyingazero} that remnant properties are sensitive to changes in angular momentum content through changes in \azero.
+Simulating more realistically the onset of mass transfer through accurate initial conditions will likely change \azero.

 Ideally, one would still simulate the initial mass transfer phase accurately.
 Unfortunately, even though the equilibrium solution is known \citep{uryue98}, it is not straightforward to set up the initial binary properly, since it is difficult to relax to a state that includes substantial fluid motion, and to slowly evolve such a state to contact, while ensuring viscosity remains low enough that there is no artificial tidal dissipation.
 Such dissipation is seen in our tests with varying initial distance {\azero} in Sec.~\ref{ssec:varyingazero} (and may affect the simulations of \citeal{loreig09} as well).
 Prior to coalescence, strong dissipation of tidal bulges heats the outer envelope of the donor (both stars for similar-mass mergers), and spin-orbit coupling due to both tides and the direct-impact accretion stream result in both donor and accretor becoming 25 - 50\% synchronized by coalescence.